If you’re a resident of Indiana, you’re likely aware that the state is one of the few in the U.S. that doesn’t have a medical marijuana program.

 And like we said, there are few manufacturers that have the access and hi-tech machinery needed to create such products.

-Your best bet, rather than buying from one of these “snake oil sellers” (as we like to call them), is to do some research and find a reputable, high-quality manufacturer that sells online.
-There are dozens of really good companies out there, but be advised that it can be super tough trying to pick them out amidst all of the scams and bogus retailers.
+Your best bet is to do some research and find a reputable, high-quality manufacturer that sells online.
+There are dozens of really good companies out there, but be advised that it can be tough trying to pick them out amidst all of the scams and bogus retailers.

-We generally don’t like to single out or recommend any one particular brand, but if you want a good jumping off point in terms of where to start your online research, take a look at our recent 2018 review of the highest-quality CBD oils in the US.
+We generally don’t like to single out or recommend any particular brand, but if you want a good jumping-off point in terms of where to start your online research, take a look at our recent review of the highest-quality CBD oils in the US.

-All of these companies extract from legal industrial hemp with state-of-the-art equipment, and will ship legally to all 50 U.S. states — including Indiana.
+All of these companies extract from legal industrial hemp with state-of-the-art equipment, and will ship legally to the majority of U.S. states — including Indiana.